Early Assyrian period: Religion

+Assyrian religion was a part of Mesopotamian religion.
 The earliest temples in Assur being devoted to Ishtar, combined with the number of nude female figurines found in the Ishtar H and G temples, suggests that Assur in the early period was preoccupied with a fertility cult.
-Ishtar was also a principal deity among the early Hurrian inhabitants of Nuzi, and in other cities in the vicinity.
+Ishtar, although a Sumero-Akkadian deity, was also a principal deity among the early Hurrian inhabitants of Nuzi, and in other cities in the vicinity.
 The fertility cult and devotion to Ishtar did not diminish with Assur's incorporation into the Akkadian Empire, as Ishtar was Akkad's patron deity and was thus held in high regard by the Akkadian rulers.
 From the time of the Akkadian period onwards, there was also much religious reverence for the moon and its associated god, Sîn, a practice continued in later Assyrian periods and inspired by the lunar devotion of the Akkadian kings.
 Not all practices of the Akkadian kings were seen as good by the populations of Assur.
 In particular, there appears to have been objections to the practice of the Akkadian kings to add statues of themselves to the temples (normally reserved only for statues of deities); an Akkadian statue in the temple dedicated to Ishtar in Assur shows evidence of deliberately being beheaded.